netdata/netdata/packaging/installer/OTHERS.md

 To install Netdata on [pfSense](https://www.pfsense.org/), run the following commands within a shell or under the Diagnostics/Command Prompt within the pfSense web interface.

-Change platform (i386/amd64, etc) and FreeBSD versions (10/11, etc) according to your environment and change Netdata version (1.15.0 in the example below) according to latest version present within the FreeSBD repository.
+Change platform (i386/amd64) and FreeBSD versions (10/11) according to your environment and change Netdata version (1.15.0 in the example below) according to latest version present within the FreeBSD repository.

-The first three packages are downloaded from the pfSense repository for maintaining compatibility with pfSense, but Netdata is downloaded from the FreeBSD repository.
+You first download three packages from the pfSense repository for maintaining compatibility with pfSense and then download Netdata directly from the FreeBSD repository.

 ```
 pkg install pkgconf